 Our original plan was to stay in Khongoryn Els for two days, but the extreme heat of the previous day coupled with the fact that there’s really not much to do there except for hike in the dunes, which is not very enjoyable during the day, led us to change our plans.
 After a difficult conversation with Bagii we eventually conveyed that we’d like to just move on to the next destination, so we packed up and hit the road again.
 We spent the afternoon at Bayanzag, hiking around the “Flaming Cliffs”.
 We were again impressed by the lack of controls in Mongolia, there’s really not much that you’re forbidden from doing.
 Likewise, even in an important tourist destination such as this, there were no fences or walls, and not much infrastructure to speak of; you are free to simply hike where you’d like at your own risk.

-After another another hour or so on the road we came to an isolated yurt in the middle of the desert and were again ushered in by Bagii.
+After another hour or so on the road we came to an isolated yurt in the middle of the desert and were again ushered in by Bagii.
 This family was more friendly than the one before, and the kids (four in total, but from different parents, or so we gathered) opened up to us immediately after we supplied them with coloring books and colored pencils (kids who live in the middle of the desert are easily-entertained).
 The patriarch arrived shortly after on a motorbike, and immediately offered up the tobacco substance with which we had previous experience.
 At this point, we were seasoned users of once before, so the burn wasn’t nearly as strong.
 We were given a few beers, and vodka was poured into a small, ornamental bowl and passed around.
 It was around this time that we realized we were way out of our depths in terms of Mongolian customs, we committed gaffe and faux pas with reckless abandon, but were gently reminded after each infraction, thus solidifying our knowledge.
 At this point some mysterious man had shown up with a few bottles of airag and arkhi, sat around for awhile without saying or doing much, and then left.
 The airag wasn’t particularly to our taste, but I quite enjoyed the camel arkhi.
-It’s essentially a distillation of airag, which is fermented milk, so the final product is around 20% alcohol and tastes vaguely of yogurt and livestock.
+It’s essentially a distillation of sour yogurt, so the final product is around 20% alcohol and tastes vaguely of yogurt and livestock.
 At this point it was time to go water the camels, of which the patriarch owned 400 or so.
 We were invited along and came upon a well in the desert (similar to the one described above, with the tire trough) where the camels had congregated.
 We hoisted bucket after bucket into the trough, and the camels slurped it up and waited for more.
 We were told that each camel typically drinks between 40 and 70 liters per visit.
 Back at the yurt, the housewife (or yurtwife?) was preparing tsuivan (hand made noodles fried with mutton) with freshly-slaughtered goat meat.
 We ate and drank into the night, and eventually retired to our tent a few hundred meters from the yurt to look at the sky again.
 We concluded that gazing at the stars is a nice pastime.

 We were invited into the yurt again for some late breakfast, and were offered a gift of camel cheese (which is actually quite terrible) and a bottle of arkhi (which was most welcome).
 Back on the road again and we were a bit hungover from the night’s festivities and in no mood for socialization.
 It wasn’t long later that we stopped in some random village and were invited into yet another yurt.
 Bagii’s family was there, so we were a bit torn and were trying to act as cheerful as possible.
 It was around this point that things started descending into chaos and confusion.
 Bagii’s wife joined us in the van after 30 minutes or so at the yurt and we hit the road again.
 We were slightly confused as to why she was with us, but assumed we’d be dropping her off in the next town or something.
 We stopped at a desolate gathering of yurts further into the desert for another visit.
 We were sick of yurt visits and our discomfort was probably pretty obvious.
 To make things worse, the yurt we were invited into was occupied by a couple young Mongolian guys who were absolutely unintelligibly wasted.
 They were crawling around the floor and trying to speak in English, which resulted in maybe one or two butchered English words followed by a stream of slurred Mongolian.
 One of the guys offered us a hit of some ornate pipe he was smoking, but it was all quite poorly-executed and whatever was in the pipe didn’t stay lit long enough for much of anything to happen.
 There were some kids coming and going, and we wondered what it would be like to grow up in such a place, surrounded by such people.
 Bagii’s son was invited into the van, and Bagii coyly said something about how he’d be joining us to Ulaanbaatar, as some attempt at placating any growing resentment.
 We were really not sure where things were going, and doubted that Bagii’s family would be joining us for a multi-day trip, so we assumed that we’d be heading back to UB with some urgency.
 We were left to deduce from external sources what was happening, and concluded that they must be staying with us for at least a short while since we stopped in another dusty backwater and bought a few liters of water and a loaf of bread; hardly suitable for a few days of camping, but Mongolians are full of surprises.
 After hours of loops and zigzags and (possibly angry?) words exchanged in Mongolian between Bagii and his wife, we figured that we were somehow lost, and attempted to help by first pointing out the cardinal directions (with the help of my watch) and then showing them the offline map Oona has on her phone.
 Neither did much good, and we continued to drive aimlessly around the countryside.
 After a very long day of a whole lot of things that we didn’t understand, we eventually set up camp in a beautiful countryside area more reminiscent of Scotland than Central Asia.